 1. Time Commitment

 You need to invest a good chunk of time collecting, clarifying, and organizing your tasks.
-Although it is extremely easy afterward, it does require a little effort initially.
+Although it is extremely easy afterwards, it does require a little effort initially.

 Secondly, it is a complex system.
 Don’t expect to learn it from a five-minute tutorial online.
 You will have to invest in time and effort to learn the system to benefit from it fully.
 To some people, it looks more trouble than its worth.